 Health and Physical Education

-HPE provides students with the knowledge, skills and behaviours to enable them to achieve a degree of autonomy in developing and maintaining their physical, mental, social and emotional health.
+HPE provides students with the knowledge, skills and behaviours to help them achieve a degree of autonomy in developing and maintaining their physical, mental, emotional and social health.
 HPE focuses on the importance of a healthy lifestyle and physical activity in the lives of individuals and groups in our society.

-HPE is a unique subject area as it has the potential to directly impact the physical, social, emotional and mental health of students.
-It promotes lifelong participation in physical activity through the development of motor skills and movement competence, health-related physical fitness and sport education.
+HPE promotes lifelong participation in physical activity through the development of motor skills and movement competence, health-related physical fitness and sport education.

-Our aim is to provide students with the knowledge, skills and behaviours necessary for the pursuit of lifelong fun and involvement in physical activity for health and well-being.
+Our aim is to provide students with the knowledge, skills and behaviours necessary for the pursuit of lifelong fun and involvement in physical activity for their health and wellbeing.

 • Indoor Sports Centre